Apps4LifeLLC/CureAphantasia/Dictionary.md

 # Thinking Styles

-• **Verbal Thinking** - Thoughts which are structured based on language.
+• **Verbal Thinking** - Thoughts which are structured based on language and reasoning.

 • **Sensory Thinking** - Thoughts which are structured based on sensorial processes (ie Sight, Taste, Touch, Sound, Smell).